Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships

 Two complementary studies examined AI interactions across different exposures.
-Within each study, participants were randomly assigned to three treatment arms: the degree of relationship-seeking behaviour (modulated by the steering vector multiplier $\lambda \in \{-1, -0.5, 0, 0.5, 1\}$); conversational domain (conversations about emotional and personal wellbeing versus debates about UK policy); and personalisation condition (whether the AI had memory of previous conversations and was instructed to use it versus having no memory).
+Within each study, participants were randomly assigned to three treatment arms: relationship-seeking intensity (modulated by the steering vector multiplier $\lambda \in \{-1, -0.5, 0, 0.5, 1\}$); conversational domain (emotional and personal wellbeing versus debates about UK policy); and personalisation condition (whether the AI had memory of previous conversations and was instructed to use it versus having no memory).
 Within the repeated exposure study, treated participants per $\lambda$ condition ranged from 394 to 402; domain arms comprised 997 (emotional) and 999 (political), and personalisation arms 999 (personalised) and 997 (non-personalised).
 In the single exposure study, $\lambda$ conditions comprised 300--304 participants each; domain arms 746 (emotional) and 760 (political), and personalisation arms 753 each.

-\paragraph{Personalisation Manipulation} In the personalised condition, the AI received GPT-4o-generated summaries of previous conversations appended to system prompts.
-This summariser model was instructed to extract user facts, preferences, emotions, previous AI advice and any details the AI had provided on its identity (e.g., if it claimed it had a name), thus providing continuity across conversations.
-For the single exposure study, the domain conversation had no prior context to personalise from (null effect expected), while the goodbye task included a summary of this single domain chat.
-For the repeated exposure study, summaries were hierarchical: daily summaries captured information from each chat transcript, while weekly summaries captured information from all daily transcripts in a given week.
-From Day 2 onwards, domain chats accessed these cumulative summaries, and the goodbye conversation had access to all previous summaries.
-The non-personalised condition provided no conversational history, treating each interaction as a fresh instance.
-Full prompts for the personalisation manipulation are provided in the Supplementary Information.
+\paragraph{Personalisation Manipulation} In the personalised condition, GPT-4o-generated summaries of previous conversations were appended to the steered Llama system prompts, extracting user facts, preferences, emotions, previous AI advice and any details the AI had provided on its identity.
+For the single exposure study, the domain conversation had no prior context to personalise from.
+For the repeated exposure study, summaries were hierarchical: daily summaries captured each transcript, weekly summaries aggregated across the daily transcripts, with cumulative summaries available from day 2 onwards.
+The non-personalised condition treated each interaction as a fresh instance.
+Full prompts are in SI.6.